hellige/mtail/README.md

-This is a file tailer with color support, written in Python. it has a [modest home page](http://matt.immute.net/src/mtail).
+This is a replacement for `tail`, written in Python. it has a [modest home page](http://matt.immute.net/src/mtail).

 Please see usage (`mtail -?`) for details.
 The config file format is